Senior Gear Editor

 Pros: Durable material, great pockets/features, very versatile

-Cons: Thicker/stiffer material
+Cons: Thicker/stiffer material, expensive

 Helly Hansen should be on every skier’s radar, as the brand has something for everyone from budget-conscious and beginning skiers to freeriders and mountain professionals that demand the absolute best from their gear.
 The Elevation Infinity 3.0 Jacket falls into the second category, being a burly and technical shell jacket made with the latest technical materials and input from ski patrollers and HH athletes.

 Other highlights of the jacket include a full set of pockets (including an insulated phone pocket) and features (including wrist-gaiters!), a great freeride-inspired, but not-too-roomy fit, and classic Helly Hansen styling.
+The price is steep, but what you get for it is a burly jacket that will last many seasons, without re-DWR-ing necessary.

-Check Price on Helly Hansen
+Check Price on Helly Hansen Check Price on EVO

 Sustainable GORE-TEX